 There are explanatory videos on each AoLE to give parents and students more information:

 Welsh Government guidance says, "Curriculum for Wales 2022 seeks to allow for a broadening of learning, supporting settings and schools to be more flexible in their approaches, and provides education leaders and practitioners with greater agency, enabling them to be innovative and creative."

 Schools will be required to teach its pupils a “broad and balanced curriculum” composed of the six areas of learning and experience listed above.

 The following disciplines must be included as part of each AoLE:

 At the moment, the Welsh Government website is hosting all of the relevant information, and Education is changing has plenty of information for parents.

-However, we will soon be posting Q&A video responses to questions we put to the Minister for Education, Kirsty Williams.
-These will provide more details on how parents can find relevant information and get involved in the consultation process.
+See also our Q&A video responses to questions we put to the Minister for Education, Kirsty Williams.
+These provide more details on how parents can find relevant information and get involved in the consultation process.

 Can I as a parent have a say on the changes?

 If you want to tell the Welsh government about your thoughts on the six areas of learning or any other parts of the curriculum you can do this now.
 The Welsh government is currently inviting responses to their consultation which remains open until Friday 19th July.